isl-org/Open3D/docs/tutorial/basic/pointcloud.rst

 Voxel downsampling is very important and useful tool for point cloud pre-processing.
 Consider aligned point clouds.
 The points are dense for overlapping part and sparse for the non-overlapping part.
-Voxel downsampling helps points to be evenly distributed as it produces a single point from a single voxel.
+Voxel downsampling helps points to be evenly distributed as it produces only a single point from a single voxel.

 Below script performs voxel downsampling for point cloud.